 \section{Abstract}

-While bird's-eye-view (BEV) perception models can be useful for building high-definition maps (HD-Maps) with less human labor, their results are often unreliable and demonstrate noticeable inconsistencies in the predicted HD-Maps from different viewpoints.
-This is because BEV perception is typically set up in an ``onboard'' manner, which restricts the computation and consequently prevents algorithms from reasoning multiple views simultaneously.
-This paper overcomes these limitations and advocates a more practical ``offboard'' HD-Map generation setup that removes the computation constraints, based on the fact that HD-Maps are commonly reusable infrastructures built offline in data centers.
+While bird's-eye-view (BEV) perception models can be helpful in building high-definition maps (HD Maps) with less human labor, their results are often unreliable and demonstrate noticeable inconsistencies in the predicted HD Maps from different viewpoints.
+This is because BEV perception is typically set up in an ``onboard'' manner, which restricts the computation and prevents algorithms from simultaneously reasoning multiple views.
+This paper overcomes these limitations and advocates a more practical ``offboard'' HD Map generation setup that removes the computation constraints, based on the fact that HD Maps are commonly reusable infrastructures built offline in data centers.
 To this end, we propose a novel offboard pipeline called \ourmodel that capitalizes multi-view consistency and can handle an arbitrary number of frames with the key design of a ``region-centric'' framework.
-In \ourmodel, the target HD-Maps are created by aggregating all the frames of onboard predictions, weighted by the confidence scores assigned by an ``uncertainty network.''
+In \ourmodel, the target HD Maps are created by aggregating all the frames of onboard predictions, weighted by the confidence scores assigned by an ``uncertainty network.''
 To further enhance multi-view consistency, we augment the uncertainty network with the global 3D structure optimized by a voxelized neural radiance field (Voxel-NeRF).
 Extensive experiments on nuScenes show that our \ourmodel significantly improves the quality of HD-Maps, further highlighting the importance of offboard methods for HD-Map generation.
 Our code and model are available at \url{https://github.com/ZiYang-xie/MV-Map}.